cowboy8625/neolisp/README.md

 ## Features

 - **Simple Syntax**: NeoLisp follows a simple syntax inspired by Lisp, making it easy to learn and use.
-- **Functional Programming**: Embrace functional programming paradigms with first-class functions, closures, and immutability.
+- **Functional Programming**: Embrace functional programming paradigms with first-class functions and closures.
 - **Extensibility**: NeoLisp is designed to be easily extensible, allowing users to define their own functions.

 ## Getting Started